Liff History, Family Crest & Coats of Arms

 Early Origins of the Liff family

-The surname Liff was first found in Norfolk
+The surname Liff was first found in Norfolk, where they held a family seat from ancient times.

 Early History of the Liff family